Oil firms are out in force at the climate talks. Here's how to decode their language

 Fossil fuel companies often mention "reliable and affordable energy" in ads and speeches.

 They're not normally referring to cleaner energies like wind and solar, however.
-In fact, it's usually shorthand for oil and gas, says Bob McNally, President of Rapidan Energy Group, an energy consultancy with clients that include big oil companies.
-"The reason that we're 80 percent dependent on fossil fuels is because it is reliable, it's affordable, and it's secure," he says.
+In fact, it's usually shorthand for oil and gas, says Bob McNally, president of Rapidan Energy Group, an energy consultancy with clients that include big oil companies.
+"The reason that we're 80% dependent on fossil fuels is because it is reliable, it's affordable, and it's secure," he says.

 Reliable: A common talking point among fossil fuel supporters is that the sun doesn't always shine, and the wind doesn't always blow.
 Climate groups say this is being addressed with huge power storage batteries and a better electric grid.

-And secure: The industry points to the scramble for fossil fuels after Russia invaded Ukraine as proof of how much the world still depends on these energy sources.
-And they say renewable energy relies on materials and manufacturing from abroad, while the US has lots of oil and gas here.
-Supporters of renewable energy argue they're actually more "secure" than oil, which is constantly fluctuating in price.
+Secure: The industry points to the scramble for fossil fuels after Russia invaded Ukraine as proof of how much the world still depends on these energy sources.
+And they say renewable energy relies on materials and manufacturing from abroad, while the U.S. has lots of oil and gas here.
+Supporters of renewable energy argue that they're actually more "secure" than oil, which is constantly fluctuating in price.

 The oil industry also says that fossil fuels are a reliable and cheap way to help developing economies expand electricity access, given that745 million around the world are without it, according to the International Energy Agency.